Propose a new graduate course or change(s) to an existing graduate course

 The Contact Person(s)

 The Associate Dean of Graduate Studies is the key contact for this stage.
-The CLA’s Assistant Dean for Personnel passes on Senate materials to the Associate Dean and is therefore also an important contact.
+The CLA Dean's Office passes on Senate materials to the Associate Dean and is therefore also an important contact.

 Both the Graduate Studies Committee and the Faculty Council meet on a monthly basis during the Fall and Spring terms, so a review can take 2-4 months, depending on the timing of meetings.
 Typically, a proposal reaches the FC agenda in the month following submission to the GSC, although the process may take longer if the GSC or FC needs to recommend significant changes before approval, or if an unusual amount of proposals are received in any given month.